Hallikainen/pygamee/README.md

 <h3 id="radial_fade">Radial fade filter for an image</h3>

 <img width="265" alt="image" src="https://github.com/user-attachments/assets/4a3036cf-b2b9-4ec5-a871-cd56c3f45633">

 <br>
 <div>
-  <p>Radial fade filter makes a fading for a black&white (1-D)/color (3-D) image in radial direction.
-In other words, as we move away from the centre of the image, the pixels fade to black.
-The first image of the screen capture above is the original image, the second is the fading mask and the third one is the filtered image.
-This was a part of a programming course called "Data analysis with Python" offered by Helsinki University.
+  <p>A radial fade filter applies a fading effect to a black-and-white (1-D) or color (3-D) image in a radial direction.
+In other words, as we move away from the center of the image, the pixels gradually fade to black.
+The first image in the screen capture is the original image, the second is the fading mask, and the third is the filtered image.
+This filter was part of a programming course called "Data Analysis with Python," offered by Helsinki University.
   </p>
-  <p>The filter was written in Python and the logic of the code is briefly as follows:
+  <p>The filter was written in Python, and the logic of the code is as follows:
     <ul>
-      <li>A mask array is created for the image that has a radial distance from the center of the image scaled to the range from 0 to 1 as the third dimension.
-The first and the second dimensions are the height and width of each pixel correspondingly.</li>
+      <li>A mask array is created for the image, where each value represents the radial distance from the center, scaled to the range of 0 to 1.
+The first and the second dimensions correspond to the height and width of each pixel respectively.</li>
-      <li>The values in the mask array are inversed to make the values close to the center be close to 1 and the values further from the center close to 0.</li>
+      <li>The values in the mask array are then inverted, so that values closer to the center are near 1, and the values further from the center close to 0.</li>
-      <li>The third dimension of the mask array is converted to 3-D to be compatible with RGB images.
-Then the mask array is multiplied with the original image.</li>
+      <li>The third dimension of the mask array is expanded to 3-D to be compatible with RGB images.
+Finally, the mask array is multiplied with the original image to apply the fade effect.</li>
     </ul>
   </p>
 </div>